John Snow's Heroic Epiphany: a story of History, Epidemiology, and Cholera outbreaks

 Contributing author: Jon Mitchell

-Setting the Scene For Epidemiology
+Setting the Scene For the Birth of Epidemiology

 So, who is V. cholerae?
 It is a comma shaped bacterium that normally resides in salty or brackish waters and hangs out with shellfish, but it can also infect people and spread quickly through a population.
 It establishes in the gut and, as I said earlier, this bug causes diarrhea, but not your average diarrhea from a regular stomach bug; it is so explosive that people can lose 18 liters a day, that’s almost 5 gallons!
 Can you imagine, 5 milk jugs of liquid shooting out of your butt!
 It is far from pleasant and often deadly.
 The loss of that much liquid easily causes death from dehydration or electrolyte imbalances, you are literally shitting yourself to death.